 iZettle technology has a number of other handy features that may be beneficial to cab drivers.

-Although a receipt printer is mandatory under the new TFL mandate, iZettle also has the capability to send the receipt either by email or SMS which might appeal to some passengers and save plenty of paper!
+Although a receipt printer is mandatory under the new TfL mandate, iZettle also has the capability to send the receipt either by email or text which might appeal to some passengers and save plenty of paper.

-With iZettle you get not just the card reader, but also a cloud based Point of Sale software.
-In the app it is possible to pre-programme types of trips and services.
+With iZettle, you get not just the card reader, but also cloud-based point-of-sale software.
+In the mobile app, it is possible to preprogramme types of trips and services.
 This handy feature lets drivers set up specific journeys at fixed costs.
 Think Gatwick or Heathrow trips, a sightseeing tour, peak/off-peak journeys and fares outside Central London.
 The iZettle dashboard can then analyse these trips by a number of different parameters including date, time of day, fare charged and more.

-iZettle offers comprehensive data reporting on its online dashboard to help each driver make the most of their business – and ease accounting.
+iZettle offers comprehensive data reporting in its online dashboard to help each driver make the most of their business – and ease accounting.
 All reports can be exported to Excel or CSV files.

-Alternatively the cab owner can register an account and then set up separate log-ins for other drivers to use.
-This makes it simple to track which driver has taken which transactions and the cab owner can then pay out accordingly.
-Higher transaction volume on the same account also means lower processing rates.
+Alternatively, the cab owner can register an account and then set up separate logins for other drivers to use.
+This makes it simple to track which driver has taken which transactions, and the cab owner can then pay out accordingly.

 While a traditional card terminal uses the GPRS mobile network, iZettle needs 3G or above to operate smoothly.
-This should not be a problem in Greater London, though drivers want to make sure they have a mobile provider with fairly consistent 3G or 4G signals.
+This should not be a problem in Greater London, although drivers should make sure they have a network provider with fairly consistent 3G or 4G signals.

 An attractive solution?

-iZettle have certainly taken advantage of the TFL mandate by providing a complete solution – their Black Cab Bundle – at an attractive price.
-With simple set up and competitive transaction charges, we fully expect iZettle to continue to be a popular choice for contactless transactions in London’s famous black cabs as we head into the latter part of 2016.
+iZettle have certainly taken advantage of the TfL mandate by providing a complete solution – their Black Cab Bundle – at an attractive price.
+With the simple setup and competitive transaction charges, we fully expect iZettle to continue to be a popular choice for contactless transactions in London’s famous black cabs as we head into the latter part of 2016.